🍽️ Fats Guide

 Why does my throat burn when I swallow olive oil? +

-That peppery kick is actually a sign of high oleocanthal levels β€” a potent anti-inflammatory.
-It is a mark of quality, not a histamine reaction.
+That peppery kick is generally a sign of higher oleocanthal levels, a potent anti-inflammatory compound.
+It's usually considered a mark of quality rather than a histamine reaction.

 Can I use olive oil if I have a nut allergy? +